fufuok/utils/xsync/DOC.md

 func (q *MPMCQueue) TryEnqueue(item interface{}) bool
 ```

-TryEnqueue inserts the given item into the queue\.
-Does not block and returns immediately\.
-The result indicates that the queue isn't full and the item was inserted\.
+TryEnqueue inserts the given item into the queue.
+Does not block and returns immediately.
+The result indicates that the queue isn't full and the item was inserted.

 ## type Map

-Map is like a Go map\[string\]interface\{\} but is safe for concurrent use by multiple goroutines without additional locking or coordination\.
-It follows the interface of sync\.Map\.
+Map is like a Go map\[string\]interface\{\} but is safe for concurrent use by multiple goroutines without additional locking or coordination.
+It follows the interface of sync.Map.

-A Map must not be copied after first use\.
+A Map must not be copied after first use.

 Map uses a modified version of Cache\-Line Hash Table \(CLHT\) data structure: https://github.com/LPD-EPFL/CLHT

-CLHT is built around idea to organize the hash table in cache\-line\-sized buckets\, so that on all modern CPUs update operations complete with at most one cache\-line transfer\.
-Also\, Get operations involve no write to memory\, as well as no mutexes or any other sort of locks\.
-Due to this design\, in all considered scenarios Map outperforms sync\.Map\.
+CLHT is built around idea to organize the hash table in cache\-line\-sized buckets, so that on all modern CPUs update operations complete with at most one cache\-line transfer.
+Also, Get operations involve no write to memory, as well as no mutexes or any other sort of locks.
+Due to this design, in all considered scenarios Map outperforms sync.Map.

-One important difference with sync\.Map is that only string keys are supported\.
-That's because Golang standard library does not expose the built\-in hash functions for interface\{\} values\.
+One important difference with sync.Map is that only string keys are supported.
+That's because Golang standard library does not expose the built\-in hash functions for interface\{\} values.

 ```go
 type Map struct {